arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/voice-recognition-cyberon/content.md

 * Install the library on your IDE
 * Test the free demo sketch

-In the case you have a paid license and you want to unlock the full potential of the engine, the tutorial will explain how to:
+In the case you have a paid license and you want to unlock the full potential of the engine, you will have to do the following steps:
 * Fill in the required information on Cyberon's website
 * Get the required files and activate your license